Department of Organization

 A seminar series at the Department of Organization, Copenhagen Business School

-The IOA Conversation Series is a series of seminars, now in its fifth year.
-The series is organized and chaired by researchers from the Department of Organization.
-At each seminar we invite two guests to present work in progress, as a lead-in to a discussion about current issues within the field of organizational research.
+The IOA Conversation Series is a series of seminars, that are organized and chaired by researchers from the Department of Organization.
+At each seminar, we invite two guests to present work in progress, as a lead-in to a discussion about current issues within the field of organizational research.
+In 2017-2018, the IOA Conversation Series will focus on ‘Institutional Interfaces’ and explore opportunities for cross-fertilization between institutional theory and adjacent literatures or methodologies.

 Please confer with the seminar calendar if you would like to know more about the programme.